Jodosoft/Libraries/README.md

 ## 2. About the project

-The Jodo libraries started as collection reusable types from the personal projects of [@JosephJShort](https://github.com/JosephJShort).
+The Jodo libraries started as a collection of reusable types from the personal projects of [@JosephJShort](https://github.com/JosephJShort).
 The types were revamped to make them fit for public consumption.

 This section describes the design goals, roadmap, and other details of the project.